lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       output "Deserialization error"

   2. Parse each constituent encoded signature.
-       The length of the mldsaEncodedSignature is known based on the size of the ML-DSA component signature length specified by the Object ID
+       The first 4 bytes encodes the length of mldsaEncodedSignature, which MAY be used to separate the mldsaEncodedSignature and tradEncodedSignature, and then is to be discarded.

      (mldsaEncodedSignature, tradEncodedSignature) = bytes